cicl-stanford/inference_from_social_evaluations/README.md

 ## General points

 This repository contains the data, materials, figures, and analysis script for the paper "Who went fishing?
-Inferences from social evaluations" by Zachary J. Davis, Kelsey Allen, and Tobias Gerstenberg.
+Inferences from social evaluations" by Zachary J. Davis, Kelsey R. Allen, and Tobias Gerstenberg.

 Feel free to reach out in case you have any questions about the repository (email: zach.davis@stanford.edu).

+The paper can be accessed [here](https://psyarxiv.com/x4zav)

+## Abstract

+Humans have a remarkable ability to go beyond the observable.
+From seeing the current state of our shared kitchen, we can infer what happened and who did it.
+Prior work has shown how the physical state of the world licenses inferences about the causal history of events, and the agents that participated in these events.
+Here, we investigate a previously unstudied source of evidence about what happened: social evaluations.
+In our experiment, we present situations in which a group failed to optimally coordinate their actions.
+Participants learn how much each agent was blamed for the outcome, and their task is to make inferences about the situation, the agents' actions, as well as the agents' capabilities.
+We develop a computational model that accurately captures participants' inferences.
+The model assumes that people blame others by considering what they should have done, and what causal role their action played.
+By inverting this generative model of blame, people can figure out what happened.

 ## Repository structure